Skip to content

 Name Type Description Default

-list_bezierv list[Bezierv]
+list_bezierv List[Bezierv]

 A list of Bezierv instances representing the Bezier random variables to be convolved.